Christmas Mains Recipes

 3. Honey Bourdon Ham

-Sure, you can buy a whole honey-baked ham for the supermarket, but why not take it to the next level with this easy recipe?
+Sure, you can buy a whole honey-baked ham for the supermarket, but this easy Honey Bourdon Ham recipe is a quick upgrade.
 All it takes is a quick cocktail mix of ingredients like rice syrup, bourbon and mustard, put together in the oven for an hour.
 Add an hour of resting time before serving.

 To get the picture-perfect dish, score the ham in a criss-cross pattern and stuff with cloves for maximum flavour.
 We guarantee it will look and taste much better than raw ham from the deli!